Palácio de Lahane: History

 On 1 September 1945, the day before the Empire of Japan signed the instrument of surrender aboard in Tokyo Bay to bring World War II to an end, the Japanese vice consul made another special visit to the governor at the palace, to inform him of the surrender of Japan on 15 August 1945.

 On 28 November 1975, the Fretilin political party made a unilateral declaration of independence of East Timor from Portuguese colonial rule.
 On 1 December 1975, in a ceremony held at the palace, Fretilin inaugurated a Council of Ministers of the newly independent nation.
 However, Indonesia then invaded East Timor, and, on 17 December 1975, brought about a de facto usurpation of the Council of Ministers, by forming a Provisional Government of East Timor (PGET) (Pemerintah Sementara Timor Timur (PSTT)).
 During the ensuing Indonesian occupation of East Timor between 1975 and 1999, the palace was known as the State Building (Gedung Negara), and was used for ceremonial purposes.

 Over time, the palace substantially deteriorated, especially in 1999, in the aftermath of the East Timorese independence referendum.
-In 2004, two years after East Timor resumed its independence, the Mayor of Lisbon and the Prime Minister of East Timor entered into a protocol with the objective of reconstructing the palace and redesignating it as the official residence of the president of East Timor.
+In 2004, two years after Timor-Leste resumed its independence, the Mayor of Lisbon and the Prime Minister of Timor-Leste entered into a protocol with the objective of reconstructing the palace and redesignating it as the official residence of the president of Timor-Leste.
 The project, budgeted at €2.3 million, would be funded by the Lisbon City Council (CML).
 The first phase, expected to be concluded on 20 May 2005, the third anniversary of the resumption of independence, would be restoration of the palace and external arrangements.
 The second phase, due for completion in October 2005, would include the construction of the official residence and work offices.